-(2) A federal constitution provides public services at a lower cost.
-The efficiency of the public sector is extremely important due to the very large size of today's public sectors in terms of the share of government in national income, the proportion of public officials in total employment, the dependence of a substantial portion of the population on income redistributed by government (e.g. in the form of subsidies, social security and old age pensions) and, of course, the many resources that go into tax collection.
-In federally-organized states, the mechanism of exit and entry gives to the local governmental units incentives to provide the services at lower costs.
-Individuals and firms which are not satisfied with the balance between the supply and cost of public services may move to jurisdictions where this balance is more favourable.
+sectors in terms of the share of government in national income, the proportion of public officials in total employment, the dependence of a substantial portion of the population on income redistributed by government (e.g. in the form of subsidies, social security and old age pensions) and, of course, the many resources that go into tax collection.
+In federally-organized states, efficiency is enhanced by the mechanism of exit and entry.
+Individuals and firms which are not satisfied with the balance between the supply and cost of public services may move to jurisdictions where this balance is more favorable.
 Exit and entry thus establish competition among the various local suppliers of public services, giving them a strong incentive to be efficient.
 The exit/entry-mechanism does not depend on the full mobility of individuals or firms (there are, of course, costs of moving); it suffices if some such mobility is induced (in analogy to the marginal traders leading to equilibrium prices on normal goods markets).
 Indeed, spatial competition between jurisdictions in a federal system mimics competition among firms for the supply of private goods and services (Tiebout, 1956).

-(3) Federal systems allow more innovation.
-A particular local unit finds it less risky to undertake innovations in public goods supply or taxation because the effects are limited and can be better observed and controlled.
+Advantage 3: More innovation.
+In a federal system, innovations in public goods supply or taxation can be implemented first in those local units where the conditions are ideal for success.
+Moreover, a particular local unit finds it less risky to undertake innovations in public goods supply or taxation because the effects are limited and can be better observed and controlled.
 If the innovation is unsuccessful, not much is lost.
-However, if it proves to be successful, it will be adopted quickly by other jurisdictions and eventually the entire nation.
+However, if it proves to be successful, it will be quickly adopted by other jurisdictions and eventually the entire nation.
 For this Hayekian process to take place, the innovators must reap at least some of the benefits.
-This is much more the case when the innovation starts from a clearly-defined local jurisdiction where the success (or failure) can be clearly attributed to the politicians in charge.
+This is much more the case when the innovation starts from a clearly-defined local jurisdiction where the success (or failure) can be clearly attributed to the respective politicians and governments.

-Federalism is not an ideal system; there is no ideal system.
-Following the well-established Comparative Analysis of Institutions, it is fruitless to judge any existing system with a theoretical optimum (which all are lacking).
+In spite of these heavyweight advantages, federalism is not an ideal system.
+But there is no ideal system.
+Following the well-established Comparative Analysis of Institutions, it is fruitless to judge any existing system with a theoretical optimum.
 Rather, a comparison must be made with systems existing in reality.
 In the case of federalism, it is appropriate to compare it with a centralized state.
-From this point of view, it has often been alleged that a federal constitution has four major disadvantages compared to a unitary national state:
+From this point of view, it has often been alleged that a federal constitution is faced with four major problems:

-(1) Spillover effects, i.e. spatial positive and negative externalities, produce systematic distortions in the allocation of publicly supplied goods and services.
-'Fiscal equivalence' (Olson 1969, Oates 1972) is not secured: some benefits of local public supply go to citizens of other jurisdictions who have not paid the corresponding tax cost (which induces under-supply); some costs are carried by citizens outside a particular jurisdiction (which induces oversupply).
+Problem 1: Spillover effects.
+Spatial positive and negative externalities, produce systematic distortions in the allocation of publicly supplied goods and services.
+"Fiscal equivalence" (Olson 1969, Oates 1972) is not secured: some benefits of local public supply go to citizens of other jurisdictions who have not paid the corresponding tax cost (which induces under-supply); some costs are carried by citizens outside a particular jurisdiction (which induces oversupply).
 This cause for the distorted allocation of public services cannot be neglected.
 In reality, it can often be observed that such spillovers are substantial.
 Part of the fiscal crises of cities can be attributed to that factor.
-As an example, the cultural institutions (e.g. the opera house) whose costs are carried by the local taxpayers but whose benefits are enjoyed by many people living and paying taxes outside the city.
-Acknowledging that such positive and negative spillovers may be serious under many circumstances, we hereby propose a solution: the size of the jurisdiction should correspond to the 'geography of the problems'.
-The distortions caused by spillovers indeed constitute a major reason why we are advancing a new kind of federalism.
+As an example, the cultural institutions (e.g. the opera house) whose costs are carried by the local tax payers but whose benefits are enjoyed by many people living and paying taxes outside the city.
+Acknowledging that such positive and negative spillovers may be serious under many circumstances, we hereby propose a solution: the size of the jurisdiction should correspond to the "geography of the problems".